MEF-BDA503/pj-yigithakan/index.md

 ## Week 3 (Oct 24)

 + [Here](files/power_generation1.html) is my analysis for HW2 about electricity generation.
-I will put more analysis when I have time.

-+ @Udacity: I finished "Data Analysis with R" course, but I couldn't go through the problem sets yet.
++ @Udacity: I finished "Data Analysis with R" course, but I couldn't go through the problem sets.

-+ @Group Project: Our group is called "error".
++ @Group Project: Our group is called "[error](https://mef-bda503.github.io/gpj-error/)".
 Haki, Sule, Ozge and I will work together in our group project.

 ## Week 2 (Oct 10)